OriginTrail/ot-node/installer/README.md

 Click the link that says **GraphDB as a stand-alone distributive** in this sentence and download the file.

 Get this file into the /root directory on the server.
 Just leave it as a zip file.
-My script will unzip it etc. We are working on how to get the zip file on the server easier.
+The installer script will unzip it and install it as part of the process.

 2. Login to the server as root.
-You __cannot__ sudo and run this script for various reasons.
+You __cannot__ use sudo and run this script.
 The command "npm install" __will__ fail.

 3. Execute **one** of the following commands depending on if you have cloned the ot-node repo: